Some of the core vaccines can be given as early as 6-8 weeks. Others are given later.

 Your vet will know which boosters they will require and will explain to you which diseases they are vaccinating against at each appointment.

-Your vet should send out reminders to make sure you remember to get your kitten booked in for their booster injections.
-It's always a good idea to make a note yourself of when they are due, rather than just relying on the reminder from the practice.
+Your vet should send out reminders to make sure you schedule your kitten for their booster injections.
+However, it is a good idea to make a note of the date in your calendar too, just in case the reminder is missed.

-If you have any questions about your kitten's first vaccinations or their booster injections, it's important that you contact your vet.
+If you have any questions about your cat's first vaccinations or their booster injections, it's important that you contact your vet.